tahawar/Generative_AI_cogent_lab/README.md

 This command will launch the Jupyter Notebook interface in your default web browser where you can open and run notebook files.

-## Acknowledgments

-Special thanks to Cogent Lab for providing the Generative AI Task which facilitated the development of this project.

 ## Note